steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 JIRA if it is small enough.

 Test failures against third-party stores are a special case.
-If the test turns out to be using an AWS-only feature, then then test must be skippable, and test configurations for third-party stores declare this.
+If the test turns out to be using an AWS-only feature, then the test must be skippable, and test configurations for third-party stores declare this.